ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     Insert worms

-    * Insert the 3 Worm gears (part G) into the bearings in the C/C base.
+    * Apply grease from silver packet to the Worms (part G) then insert in the bearings in the C/C base.

 Step 6
 ------